-This subrule is a civil penalty provision for the purposes of the Law.
-(See the National Regulations, clause 6 and Schedule 1.)
+This subrule is classified as a tier 2 civil penalty provision under the National Energy Retail Regulations.
+(See clause 6 and Schedule 1 of the National Energy Retail Regulations.)

 (3E) If:

 - (a) the customer read estimate was received on or after the due date for payment of the bill; or - (b) the customer read estimate is not provided in accordance with the guidance and requirements provided by the retailer under subrule (3C), the retailer may reject the customer read estimate and, if it does so, must promptly notify the small customer in writing of the specific reasons for its decision.